MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP.md

 ## NXP Board Support Package

-NXP publishes the Board Support Package (BSP) that includes the drivers and firmware needed for the supported NXP i.MX 8 and i.MX 93 processor evaluation kits (EVKs) to run on Windows IoT Enterprise.
+NXP publishes the Board Support Package (BSP) that includes the drivers and firmware needed for the supported NXP i.MX 8 and i.MX 93 evaluation kits (EVKs) to run on Windows IoT Enterprise.
 The BSP is provided in both source code and binary format.

 To download the NXP BSP and its supporting documentation, visit NXP's [Windows IoT Enterprise for i.MX Applications Processors](https://aka.ms/nxpiot) website.

 ## Features Supported

 The table below lists the features supported on each of the NXP i.MX EVK boards as of the most recent NXP BSP release (1.5.0).
-For details, check the NXP BSP documentation.
+For details, check the [NXP BSP documentation](https://aka.ms/nxpiot).

 | Feature | i.MX 8M Plus | i.MX 8M Quad | i.MX 8M Mini | i.MX 8M Nano | i.MX 8X | i.MX 93 |
 |---|-|-|-|-|-|-|